Skip to content

 Introduction

-Each time a sensor needs to be polled, the system needs to know which sensor is it that it need to poll, at what oid is this sensor located and what class the sensor is etc. This information is fetched from the sensors table.
+Each time a sensor needs to be polled, the system needs to know which sensor (regardless of its type) is it that it needs to poll and its description, at what oid is this sensor located, what class the sensor is, etc.

-Is where we keep track of which state sensors we monitor.
+Is where we keep track of the state information we monitor.

 Is where we map the possible returned state sensor values to a generic LibreNMS value, in order to make displaying and alerting more generic.
 We also map these values to the actual state sensor(state_index) where these values are actually returned from.